wrappedPastel/wpsl/README.md

-#Wrapped Pastel (wPSL) is an ERC20 token backed 1:1 with Pastel.
+# Wrapped Pastel (wPSL) is an ERC20 token backed 1:1 with Pastel.
 100% verifiable.
+Entirely Transparent.

 The Smart Contract for Wrapped PSL(wPSL) is fully live and functional the Ethereum Mainnet.